Thesis

 Source: Forbes

 The Kaleidos will have an operating life of 20 years and will require refueling every five years.
-After that five-year period, the core of the reactors will be refueled at the Radiant factory, ensuring streamlined and secured nuclear waste management.
+After those five years, the core of the reactors will be refueled at the Radiant factory, ensuring streamlined and secure nuclear waste management.

 The Kaleidos is a high-temperature gas-cooled reactor (HTGR).
 It will use TRi-structural ISOtropic (TRISO) fuel and a helium coolant.
 The reactor will produce heat through a controlled fission chain reaction in a graphite-moderated core.
 Conventional reactor designs use a steam Rankine cycle for power conversion, using water to transfer that heat into power.
 Radiant opted for a CO2 closed-loop Brayton Cycle power conversion system, which will enable the use of a smaller turbine with a comparable power rating.
 Using helium and the Brayton cycle also eliminates the need for a constant water supply, allowing Radiant to deploy the reactor anywhere without the need for continuous maintenance.